 - Use the Summer Health app.
 If you have a Google Home or Google Assistant installed on your phone, launch Healthdirect Australia's new voice app by saying, "Talk to Summer Health" or, "Ask Summer Health about…" You can quiz the Summer Health app for info on summer-related topics such as sunstroke, sunburn, bites and stings, and the UV index in your nearest major city.

 - Don't drink and dive.
 Many people spend Australia Day at the beach or in the pool.
 According to Royal Life Saving, adult men are far more likely to drown than women, with 1,932 men drowning over a 10-year period.
 One in 4 of those cases involved alcohol.
-Alcohol increases the risk of drowning by impairing judgement, reducing coordination, delaying reaction time, and upping the chance of hypothermia.
+Alcohol increases the risk of drowning by impairing judgement, reducing coordination and delaying reaction time.

 It's best to avoid drinking around water and swimming or taking a boat out under the influence of drugs or alcohol.
 Never go in or on the water alone, advises Royal Life Saving.